 Eyelid surgery can be performed under general anesthesia, local anesthesia plus sedation, or local anesthesia.
 During your consultation, you can discuss these options with your plastic surgeon.
 Blepharoplasty surgery takes one or two hours, depending on whether two or all four eyelids are to be treated.
 If brow lift is necessary, this requires an hour or longer depending on hairline and incision placement choices.
 Brow lift surgery usually requires general anesthesia.

 Eyelid surgery under local anesthesia with intravenous sedation (“twilight anesthesia”), or general anesthesia require the care and monitoring of our talented CRNA anesthesia staff, so costs are similar for both anesthesia options.
 It has been our experience that “twilight anesthesia” is typically offered and touted as “superior” than general anesthesia by those surgeons and practices that do not have the capability to offer all anesthesia options, including experience with TIVA (Total IV Anesthesia).
-With TIVA, which we utilize in virtually all general anesthesia cases at Minneapolis Plastic Surgery, LTD., patients wake up just as rapidly, easily, and without nausea and vomiting as twilight anesthesia, but without the potential for inadvertent unaware movement that can occur during sedation (twilight) anesthesia.
-TIVA provides complete avoidance of any movement, and also avoids the longer wake-up and even higher rates of post-op nausea and vomiting (PONV) frequently associated with “regular” inhalation general anesthesia.
+With TIVA, which we utilize in virtually all general anesthesia cases at Minneapolis Plastic Surgery, LTD., patients wake up just as rapidly, easily, and without nausea and vomiting as twilight anesthesia, but without the potential for inadvertent “waking-up” or half-asleep twitching or movement that can occur during sedation (twilight) anesthesia.
+TIVA provides complete avoidance of any movement (important when operating so close to the eyes), and also avoids the longer wake-up and even higher rates of post-op nausea and vomiting (PONV) frequently associated with “regular” inhalation general anesthesia.

 For upper eyelid blepharoplasty, the incision is made in the natural eyelid crease, and also leaves a nearly imperceptible scar in most cases.
 Accurate measurement of the true upper eyelid skin excess is made by our surgeons in the preoperative area before anesthesia or sedation is received, maximizing the cosmetic result after healing, and minimizing dry eyes or lid malposition causing an abnormal or “staring” appearance.
 Some swelling and bruising is present in every eyelid surgery patient, and this usually resolves within two weeks or so.
 You will be given instructions on what to do to reduce bruising and enhance healing so you may return to work and social activities promptly.